Daniel Defense: History and products

 According to Forbes magazine, in 2016 Daniel Defense had sales of $73 million and 279 employees.
 Marty Daniel stated in 2016 that 90% of the company's sales were to consumers, and 10% were to governments.

 The company initially was located in Garden City, Georgia, sharing space with Daniel's other business making overhead doors and fireplaces.
 In 2008, the company outgrew the space and moved to Black Creek, Georgia, where it is now based.
 The company opened a 90,000-square-foot facility in Ridgeland, South Carolina in 2012, but announced the closure of that facility in 2016.
 In late 2017, construction of a new $29 million, 300,000 square foot building for the company was completed in Black Creek, consolidating the company's previous locations in Black Creek and Ridgeland.
 The formal ribbon-cutting for the new Black Creek facility which employs 210 people, held in May 2018, was attended by Georgia's governor, Nathan Deal, and other state and local officials.

 The National Rifle Association of America selected the Daniel Defense V7 as the 2017 gun of the year.

 During the COVID-19 pandemic, the company accepted a $3.1 million loan from the federal Paycheck Protection Program.

+It bought the Hudson H9 patents, and launched an updated design as the Daniel H9 on January 22, 2024.

 Advertising controversies

 Daniel Defense is known for its provocative online advertisements.
 Some of the company's advertisements use pop-culture references or characters that appeal to youth, including references to the Call of Duty series of video games, to Star Wars characters, and to Santa Claus.

-Daniel, the company's founder and CEO, has positioned himself as a provocateur, mocking gun control measures and engaging in publicity stunts to promote the company's products.
+Daniel, the company's founder and CEO, has positioned himself as a provocateur, mocking gun control and engaging in publicity stunts to promote the company's products.
 Ryan Busse, a former executive at gun company Kimber who later became a critic of the gun industry, called Daniel Defense "basically the poster child" of "egregious, aggressive marketing" by gun sellers.
 Everytown for Gun Safety has also criticized Daniel Defense's advertisements for glorifying "violence and war" in marketing.